 - Parkinson's Disease: Hope Through Research.
 National Institute of Neurological Disorders and Stroke.
 September 30, 2011; http://www.ninds.nih.gov/disorders/parkinsons_disease/detail_parkinsons_disease.htm#127443159.
 Accessed 10/2/2011.

 - Learning about Parkinson Disease.
 National Human Genome Research Institute.
 June 27, 2011; http://www.genome.gov/10001217.
 Accessed 10/2/2011.

 - The Genetic Alliance is an international coalition comprised of more than 600 advocacy, research and health care organizations representing millions of individuals with genetic conditions.
 Click on the link to view information on this topic.

 - Genetics Home Reference (GHR) contains information on Parkinson disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.